 Should you re-cork your wine?
 The answer is maybe.
 You shouldn’t systematically re-cork every single bottles of wine you own just because they are 15 years old or more.
 In my humble opinion, if the wine costs less than $30, you probably should drink it and enjoy the heck out of it right now.
 An extra 15 years isn’t going to make much of a difference to that particular wine, unless specified otherwise by the winemaker.
 On the other hand, if you spent a minimum of $50 for a bottle of wine, and know for a fact that you can cellar it for more than 15 years, then I would recommend re-corking that one.

 The Penfolds winery offers this service in various locations throughout the world.
 The next ones will be held in the major Australian capital cities during 2014.
 Watch a video explaining the intricate practice of re-corking clinics.

 Re-corking aged wine isn’t for everyone.
 You really must have the means to do it.
-If you’re not sure about the aging properties of your wine, you should contact the winery and get some information.
+If you’re not sure about the aging properties of your wine, you should contact the winery and get some information click and find lga limousine service near me.
 As far as I’m concerned, once the cork is popped, it’s time to enjoy!